prestonyun/HandwritingRecognition/README.md

 Tangent line angles are calculated for a series of points along the convex hull, spaced equidistant from each other, with the total quantity being a power of 2 so that the data can be Fourier transformed.
 Finally, the cumulative angular function is calcuated and Fourier transformed.

 This makes our data invariant under rotation, translation, and scaling.
-Therefore, it does not matter where the character is drawn, how big/small it is drawn, or even if it is drawn upside down - the program should be able to recognize it (see Zhang, D., & Lu, G. (2003).
-A comparative study of curvature scale space and Fourier descriptors for shape-based image retrieval.
-Journal of Visual Communication and Image Representation, 14(1), 39–57. https://doi.org/10.1016/s1047-3203(03)00003-8).
+Therefore, it does not matter where the character is drawn, how big/small it is drawn, or even if it is drawn upside down - the program should be able to recognize it (see 2).

 Finally, each drawn character is passed to memory along with a label, and subsequent characters are compared.
 Upon recollection, the program displays which character in memory is a closest match, along with its confidence.

+1) Arathorn, D., 2002.
+Map-seeking circuits in visual cognition.
+Stanford, Calif.: Stanford University Press.

+2) Zhang, D., & Lu, G., 2003.
+A comparative study of curvature scale space and Fourier descriptors for shape-based image retrieval.
+Journal of Visual Communication and Image Representation, 14(1), 39–57. https://doi.org/10.1016/s1047-3203(03)00003-8